mdn/content/files/en-us/web/manifest/orientation/index.md

   > [!NOTE]
   > The Screen Orientation API's [`lock()`](/en-US/docs/Web/API/ScreenOrientation/lock) method has limited support across browsers.
-  > Check its compatibility if you plan to use this it to dynamically change screen orientation during runtime.
+  > Check its compatibility if you plan to use it to dynamically change screen orientation during runtime.

 ### Platform and browser limitations